decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 **Claim 2**: If there is a protocol that is resilient to one mobile crash in synchrony, then there is a protocol resilient to one mobile delay in lock step.

-*Proof of claim 2*: Mobile crash has more power because it erases the messages sent after the crash, while mobile delay just delays them.
+*Proof of claim 2*: A mobile crash adversary is strictly stronger: it erases all messages sent after the crash, whereas mobile delay merely postpones them.
 So a mobile crash protocol can be transformed into a mobile delay protocol, by instructing parties to ignore any message they receive late and running the original protocol (thus simulating crashes).

 The theorems at the top of this post follow from Claims 1 and 2 and the existence of infinite execution in the mobile delay lock-step model.